 Evidence Before Argument

 Ideas are easy to claim after they become obvious.
+Architecture leaves a record.

-This page gathers public, dated checkpoints showing the formation, implementation, publication, demonstration, and protection of dAIsy, Mind-Mesh, Drift Stack™, Execution Authority, architectural admissibility, AI lifecycle governance, provenance receipts, and related patent-backed architecture.
+This page gathers public, dated checkpoints showing the formation, implementation, publication, demonstration, and protection of dAIsy, Mind-Mesh, Scout, Drift Stack™, Execution Authority, architectural admissibility, AI lifecycle governance, provenance receipts, and related patent-backed architecture.

 The purpose is not to win arguments by rhetoric.